OrangeEcho-Devs/WindowsVistaBot/README.md

-# Apple-Explained-Moderation-Bot
+# OrangeEcho Stable
-A moderation bot for the Apple Explained Discord server.
+A multi-purpose bot for the OrangeEcho Server.
+Sometimes sarcastic, and fun to play around with.
+Original Bot: Focus bot/Apple Mod made by Freshman Devs or Daniel C

+We added some stuff like Mcdonalds, some fun stuff and tweaked some responses to be sarcastic and more fun

 ## Config files
 `config.json` is where you put the channel/role IDs, bot token, prefix, and other stuff.